m110/grafcli/README.md

 # Directory where all local data will be stored (including backups).
 data-dir = ~/.grafcli

-# List of remote ElasticSearch hosts.
+# List of remote Grafana hosts.
 # The key names do not matter, as long as matching section exists.
 # Set the value to off to disable the host.
 [hosts]